Table of Contents

 Grief is part of the human experience.
 Loss is part of living, and grief is a natural reaction to loss.
 The Bible gives us many examples of God’s children who have experienced grief.
-In the OT, we have the story of Job who experienced great loss and grief but God rewarded him greatly at the end.
-In the NT, Jesus was described “a man of sorrows, and acquainted with grief” (Isaiah 53:3).
+In the Old Testament, we have the story of Job who experienced great loss and grief but God rewarded him greatly at the end.
+The Messiah was described as “a man of sorrows, and acquainted with grief” (Isaiah 53:3).

 God abides with us even in the valley of the shadow of death (Psalm 23:4).
-The Lord sees our pain and feels with us “You have kept count of my tossings; put my tears in your bottle.
+The Lord sees our pain and feels with us.
+David wrote, “You have kept count of my tossings; put my tears in your bottle.
 Are they not in your book?”
-(Psalm 56:8-ESV).
-And God is our refuge in time of pain (Psalm 91:1-2).
+(Psalm 56:8).
+And added that the Lord is our refuge in time of pain (Psalm 91:1-2).

-And finally, God promised that grief is only temporary “Weeping may remain for a night, but rejoicing comes in the morning” (Psalm 30:5).
+And finally, God promises that grief is only temporary.
+“Weeping may remain for a night, but rejoicing comes in the morning” (Psalm 30:5).
 So, be of good cheer, there is an end to mourning.
 While grief has its purpose, it also has its limit.
 For “God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will also make the way of escape, that you may be able to bear it” (1 Corinthians 10:13).

 In His service,